Searching for safer Martian caves for future astronauts

 Lava Caves on Mars Could Be the Key to Human Survival

-That’s what a new study presented at the 55th Lunar and Planetary Science Congress hopes to address, with Dr. Anatoliy P. Fedmachenko of the National University of Life and Environmental Sciences in Ukraine investigating where, how and why lava caves could help future Martians regarding their survival.
+That’s what a new study presented at the 55th Lunar and Planetary Science Congress hopes to address, with Dr. Anatoliy P. Fedmachenko of the National University of Life and Environmental Sciences in Ukraine investigating where, how and why lava caves might help future Martians regarding their survival.

 Why Lava Caves?